Schwarzbaer/friction_zero/README.md

 ### Code

-* Animations
-  * Air brake
 * ECU
   * Gyroscopic stabilization
-    * Determine local "up" from repulsor ray fractions
+    * Replace numpy.linalg.eig() with a PCA-based approach
   * Repulsors should act like dampening springs
+  * (low importance) Make angular stabilization deactivateable
+  * (low importance) Stabilize to global orientation
+* Stabilizer: Code equals that of airbrake
-* Air drag and aerodynamics
+* Air drag and aerodynamics (https://www.gamedev.net/forums/topic/457235-flight-sim-physics/)
   * Drag scales with the square of the speed
   * Artist-defined air density
   * Air brakes